ApamaCommunity/apama-log-analyzer/README.rst

 On linux, make sure `python3` is on `PATH`.
 On Windows, ensure you have a `.py` file association for (or explicitly run it with) `py.exe` or `python.exe` from a Python 3 installation.
 Apama releases from 10.3.0 onwards contain Python 3, so an Apama command prompt/apama_env shell will have the correct `python.exe`/`python3` on `PATH`.
 If you don't have Apama 10.3.0 available, you can download Python 3.6+ yourself.
 No other Python packages are required.

+Start by reviewing the `overview.txt` (whcih is also displayed on stdout when you've run the tool), then identify which logs and columns you'd like to graph (`status_summary.XXX.csv` may help with this), and then open the relevant `status.XXX.csv` file in a spreadsheet such as Excel.
+The `logged_errors.txt` and `logged_warnings.txt` files are also worth reviewing carefully.

-For more information about the meaning of the status lines, see the `List of Correlator Status Statistics <http://www.apamacommunity.com/documents/10.3.1.1/apama_10.3.1.1_webhelp/apama-webhelp/index.html#page/apama-webhelp%2Fre-DepAndManApaApp_list_of_correlator_status_statistics.html>`_ in the Apama documentation.
+For information about the meaning of the status lines which may be helpful when analyzing the csv files, see the Resources section below.

 Cumulocity
 ----------